 Students whose families meet the income requirements for free or reduced price lunch, the Family Investment Program (FIP), Supplemental Security Income (SSI), transportation assistance under open enrollment, or who are in foster care are eligible to have their student fees waived or partially waived.
 Students whose families are experiencing a temporary financial difficulty may be eligible for a temporary waiver of fees.
 Parents or students who believe they may qualify for a waiver should contact the office at registration for a waiver form.
 This waiver does not carry over from year to year and must be completed annually.

-Registration Fe е Lunches

 For all students \$15.00 One Day \$ 1.95 (K-4)

-Maximum of per f amily \$45.00
+Maximum of per family \$45.00

-NA:11- Brookfoot

 Milk Breakfast

-Milik One-Day \$.30 One Day \$ 1.00
+One-Day \$ .30 One Day \$ 1.00